 2. Mid-Beach, laid-back area, easy access to South Beach

-Mid-Beach is a section of Miami Beach.
-It is the area between 24th and 60th streets that contains Oceanfront, Bayshore, and Nautilus areas. it’s convient location close to the vibrant South Beach and the laid-back North Beach.
+Centrally located between the vibrant South Beach and the laid-back North Beach, Mid-Beach is a section of Miami Beach.
+It is the area between 24th and 60th streets that contains Oceanfront, Bayshore, and Nautilus areas.

 Mid-Beach is a lot calmer than the internationally-famed party headquarters of South Beach, just next door.
 Mid-Beach has trendy nightclubs, and fine dining restaurants, but with a much more relaxed vibe, much like North Beach.

-Sandwiched between the Atlantic Ocean and the Indian Creek, the $1.2 billion Faena District on Collins Avenue from 32nd to 36th Streets is an interesting area to visit.
+One of the attraction in the neighborhood is the $1.2 billion Faena District on Collins Avenue from 32nd to 36th Streets is an interesting area to visit.
+It’s sandwiched between the Atlantic Ocean and the Indian Creek.

 Founded by Argentine hotelier Alan Faena, it contains the Faena Forum entertainment complex, Faena Hotel Miami Beach, Faena Bazaar, arts venues, and public sculptures.
 The Art Basel festival in december is great event in this area.